Skip to content

 tick-freshness — is the loop still running?

-Looks at how long it's been since the last queue tick.
+Looks at how long it's been since the maintenance pass last ran (the wall-clock last-tick time, distinct from the transcript high-water mark).
 WARN if items are queued but ticks haven't run in over 24 hours (or the queue has been written to but never ticked at all) — a sign the in-session cadence isn't firing.
 OK otherwise, reporting how long ago the last tick happened.

 The CLI / Skill split